evandavid/opencore-b460m-itx-i9-10900-rx6600/README.md

 # opencore-b460m-itx-i9-10900-rx6600

-tested in Catalina, Big Sur, Monterey, and Ventura
+tested in Catalina, Big Sur, Monterey, Ventura and Sonoma

 ~~Bluetooth no longer work use wifi/bluetooth card, wait for fix~~